 Key Stage 4

-Transition to Key Stage 4 is helped by the fact that pupils start to build on the skills already embedded during Key Stage 3.
-Support is also provided through exam revision sessions during year 11 and the use of revision guides recommended to pupils.
+At Key Stage 4 students will learn about each subject area using a variety of learning styles such as problem solving, analysis and evaluation, questioning and knowledge development.
+Transition to Key Stage 4 is helped by the fact that students start to build on the skills already embedded during Years 7 and 8.
+Support is also provided through exam revision sessions during Year 11 and the use of revision guides recommended to students.

-- The American West, 1835 - 1895
+- The American West, 1835 - 1895.

-- Early Elizabethan England 1558 - 88
+- Early Elizabethan England 1558 - 88.

-- The USA, 1954 - 75: conflict at home and abroad
+- The USA, 1954 - 75: conflict at home and abroad.

-- Paper 1 (30%): Warfare and British society and London and the Second World War
+- Paper 1 (30%): Warfare and British society and London and the Second World War,

-- Paper 2 (40%): The American West and Early Elizabethan England
+- Paper 2 (40%): The American West and Early Elizabethan England,

-- Paper 3 (30%): The USA: Conflict at home and abroad
+- Paper 3 (30%): The USA: Conflict at home and abroad.

-Last Updated: July 2017
+Last Updated: September 2019